What are native files and how do they speed up translation?

 At Scriptis, we translate all sorts of content.
 However, not all file types are well-suited to our translation process.
 When a new client sends us source documents that mix images and text, such as brochures, ads, and catalogues, they often send a .pdf or an image file.
 Or they might send a screenshot of an image file.
 The project manager typically responds with a request: “Can you please send the native files?”

 We call files “native” when their file type matches that of the program from which they originate.
-For example, an .xlsx file was created using Excel.
-It’s a “native” Excel file.
-With permission, anyone could use their own Excel program to manipulate it.
+For example, Excel creates an .xlsx file.
+With permission, anyone could use their own Excel program to manipulate this “native” Excel file.

 Unfortunately, our clients don’t always have native files handy.
-This is because they don’t usually need them.
-For example, when a marketing department contracts with an agency to create an advertisement, the designer will use Adobe InDesign or another specialized tool to create it.
-But the deliverable is usually a print ready .pdf or an image file.
+Usually, they don’t need them.
+For example, when a marketing department contracts with an agency for advertising, the designer will use Adobe InDesign or another specialized tool to create it.
+But the deliverable is usually a print-ready .pdf or an image file.

 Or, one department in an organization might use Microsoft Word or PowerPoint to create formatted documents, contracts, and other content, and share them with other departments as .pdfs.